Last Updated on March 8, 2022 by Admin

 3. Solar Panels

-Mounting solar panel structures have proved to be an effective way to reduce dependence on nonrenewable sources of energy.
+Mounting solar panel structures have proved to be an effective way to reduce dependence on nonrenewable energy sources.
 Solar building designs help aid energy conservation efforts since the building design is directly related to its energy use.

-Solar energy is a sustainable source of energy than many sources of energy such as fossil fuels.
-The conversion of solar energy to electric energy by solar panels makes use of the most sustainable resource of energy on earth.
+Solar energy is a more sustainable energy source than many energy sources, such as fossil fuels.
+The conversion of solar energy to electric energy by solar panels makes use of the most sustainable energy resource on earth.

 4. Straw Bales

-Straw bales, when fixed properly, have excellent insulation properties.
+Straw bales are a renewable and affordable construction material.
+Straw bales, when appropriately fixed, have excellent insulation properties.
 We place them in walls and ceilings and offer warmer temperatures in winter seasons and cooler in summer seasons.
-They can be planted and harvested easily.
-Straw bales are a renewable and affordable construction material.
+They can be planted and harvested quickly.

 5. Recycled Plastic

 Recycled plastic is emerging as a more affordable and sustainable construction material.
-Instead of sourcing, milling, and mining construction materials, people pick trash and recycled plastics and make concrete out of them.
+Instead of sourcing, milling, and mining construction materials, people pick trash and recycled plastics and make concrete.

 This reduces greenhouse emissions, reduces plastic waste, and positively uses plastic waste that would otherwise clog landfills.
 Using plastic waste as construction material improves the sustainability of the environment significantly and helps to meet future infrastructure demands.